Curtis Terry (baseball)

-Curtis Marquis Terry (born October 6, 1996) is an American professional baseball first baseman in the Baltimore Orioles organization.
-He has played in Major League Baseball (MLB) for the Texas Rangers.
-He made his MLB debut in 2021.
+Curtis Marquis Terry (born October 6, 1996) is an American professional baseball first baseman for the Lexington Legends of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers.

 Amateur career

 Terry attended Archer High School in Lawrenceville, Georgia.
 He committed to play college baseball at Georgia State University.
 He was drafted by the Texas Rangers in the 13th round of the 2015 MLB draft.
 He signed with Texas for a $100,000 signing bonus.